eitherother/audio-player/README.md

 # audio-player

 A custom playlist-style UI that wraps the HTML5 audio element.
 The player implements many of the same operations available in the built-in audio controls (e.g. click and drag seek, volume on/off, track selection, buffering indicator), but presents them in a list with more appealing custom style.
+Audio files are loaded on demand when selected (a busy indicator appears if it takes a noticeable amount of time to load).
 The code is encapsulated in a web component for easy reuse.

 <p align="center">
     <img src="./images/media-player.png" width="300"/>